-Modified BMI (mBMI): the product of BMI (weight in kilograms divided by the square of height in meters) and serum albumin (g/L). mBMI is a predictor of survival in the predominantly neurologic phenotype of hATTR (formerly known as familial amyloid polyneuropathy).
+Modified BMI (mBMI): the product of BMI (weight in kilograms divided by the square of height in meters) and serum albumin (g/L). mBMI is a predictor of survival in the predominantly neurologic phenotype of hATTR (formerly known as familial amyloid polyneuropathy).67 A lower score is associated with worse survival.

 Modified neuropathy impairment score +7 (mNIS+7): A composite score measuring motor strength, reflexes, sensation, nerve conduction, and autonomic function.
 Two versions of this composite measure were adapted from the NIS+7 to better reflect hATTR polyneuropathy and have been used as primary outcomes in inotersen and patisiran clinical trials.
 Key differences between these two versions are summarized in Table 1.2.
 Neither version of the mNIS+7 has a defined threshold for clinical relevance.
-A 2-point change has been suggested as the minimum clinically important difference for the NIS+7; however, we were unable to find literature reporting any validation specific to either version of the mNIS+7.
-In both scales, a lower score represents better neurologic function (e.g. an increase in score reflects worsening of neurologic impairment).
+A 2-point change has been suggested as the minimum clinically important difference for the NIS+7;8 however, we were unable to find literature reporting any validation specific to either version of the mNIS+7.
+In both scales, a lower score represents better neurologic function (e.g., an increase in score reflects worsening of neurologic impairment).